top of page

 The team was a success, bringing affordable baseball to the hardscrabble city of Brockton, located about 25 miles south of Boston.
 The club was christened the Rox, a derivative of the nearby Red Sox and to honor Brockton native Rocky Marciano, the legendary heavyweight champion who went 49-0 during his career.

 However, the team’s success on the field and at the gate did not translate to the front office, where the team slipped into unmanageable debt.
-As a last-ditch effort to keep baseball alive in Brockton, the franchise was moved to the collegiate Futures League until they got the team’s finances under control.
+As a last-ditch effort to keep baseball alive in Brockton, the franchise was moved to the collegiate Futures League in 2011 as a temporary move to get the team’s finances under control.

-Unfortunately for local fans, this never happened.
-The Rox passed through a series of ownership groups who seemed to progressively pay less and less attention to the team and the stadium.
+This temporary move lasted 13 seasons, as the Rox passed through a series of ownership groups who paid less and less attention to the team and the stadium.
 Factor in similar neglect from the city, and Campanelli began to deteriorate, culminating in an infamous raccoon infestation at the ballpark.

-In 2024 these efforts were rewarded when the independent Frontier League granted an expansion franchise to Brockton.
+In the early 2020’s team ownership and the city began to sink money into virtually every corner of the stadium with the stated goal of returning professional baseball to Brockton.
+These efforts were rewarded in 2024 when the Frontier League granted an expansion franchise to Brockton.
 The team was christened the “Chowdahheads” after a standard name the team contest.
 After lukewarm reaction and copyright issues, the team pivoted and rebranded as the Knockouts.
-For the 2024 season, two teams (the professional Knockouts and the summer collegiate Rox), played at Campanelli.

-On January 29, 2025, a new ownership group, headed by New York Boulders owners Bill Janetschek, Rob Janetschek, Shawn Reilly and Baseball Hall of Famer Jim Rice, was introduced to the public.
-They immediately announced that the team would return to the classic “Brockton Rox” name and logo with the goal of returning professional baseball in the city to its glory days.
+In January 2025 a new ownership group, headed by New York Boulders owners Bill and Rob Janetschek and Baseball Hall of Famer Jim Rice purchased the team.
+They immediately announced that the team would return to the classic “Brockton Rox” name and logo.

 Food & Beverage 3